coredataengineers/CDE-BOOTCAMP/12_apache_kafka/05-Partition-and-Offset.md

 Imagine a library shelf (topic):
 * Each shelf section (partition) contains books lined up in order.
 * Each book has a page number (offset) that never changes.
+* Multiple people (consumers) can read different shelf sections at once, but within a section, everyone sees the books in the same order.